-Yoga is equally great for easing tense muscles and improving the confidence of those with PTSD to go about daily life, secure in the knowledge that they are less likely to experience triggering episodes.
+Yoga is equally great for easing tense muscles and improving the confidence of those with PTSD or C-PTSD to go about daily life, secure in the knowledge that they are less likely to experience triggering episodes.

 Hatha yoga is particularly effective at helping with heart rate variation (HRV), a measurement of the balance between the sympathetic and the parasympathetic nervous systems.
 Having a balanced HRV is vital to emotional self-regulation: it equips us with the ability to calm ourselves down.
-Typically, those with PTSD have low HRV; hatha yoga is noted for helping to stabilise HRV, as well as helping to reduce intrusive thoughts and anxiety, and is therefore a particularly beneficial yoga practice.
+Typically, those with PTSD and C-PTSD have low HRV; hatha yoga is noted for helping to stabilise HRV, as well as helping to reduce intrusive thoughts and anxiety, and is therefore a particularly beneficial yoga practice.

-It’s important to note, that while choosing your PTSD recovery path you need to address both the symptoms and the underlying condition.
+It’s important to note, that while choosing your PTSD or C-PTSD recovery path you need to address both the symptoms and the underlying condition.
 NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).

 Please remember, these aren’t meant to be medical recommendations, but they’re tactics that have worked for others and might work for you, too.
 Be sure to work with a professional to find the best methods for you.